baldercm/fuzzy-dangerzone/README.md

 ## AWS Elastic Beanstalk

 You need an AWS Access Key to upload the application to AWS and setup Maven to manage the access keys when needed.
-Check [Beanstalker documentation](http://docs.ingenieux.com.br/project/beanstalker/aws-config.html) for further details.
+Check [Beanstalker documentation](http://docs.ingenieux.com.br/project/beanstalker/aws-config.html) for a step-by-step configuration guide.

 Tu upload to AWS Elastic Beanstalk use:

         mvn clean deploy -Paws

 All AWS functionality is isolated in the Maven `aws` profile.
 The project uses `beanstalk-maven-plugin` to upload, create application version and update the environment.

+### MongoDB for AWS deployment

+MongoDB connection values for AWS are defined in `src/main/filters/aws.properties`.
+Current setup uses a MongoLab instance hosted on Amazon AWS.
+Feel free to update this values to whatever you need.

 ## Versions